Updated: May 3

 Take your child’s learning experience to new depths by asking your student several different types of questions:

 Ask questions about the content your child just read.
-These literal questions have searchable answers found within the text.
-Questions like this encourage comprehension and help your child retain information.
+These questions have searchable answers found within the text.
+They encourage comprehension and help your child retain information.
 Content questions are great for reviewing and summarizing content.

 Investigative questions require research to develop an explanation or conclusion.
 Research often includes observation, interviews, experiments, testing, and comparison.
 These types of questions help your child improve his ability to analyze and interpret the world in which we live.

-Inference questions will challenge your child to pick up on information that is indirectly given, rather than being explicitly stated within the text.
-Inference questions often include phrases like “suggests that” or “could be interpreted to mean.”
-These questions will nurture your child’s ability to synthesize and evaluate the information within the text and derive logically supported conclusions.
+Inference questions will challenge your child to pick up on indirect information: information not directly stated within the text.
+Inference questions can include phrases like “suggests that” or “could be interpreted to mean.”
+Inference questions nurture your child’s ability to think about and evaluate the information within the text and come up with logically supported conclusions.

 There are three types of inference questions: